Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 Some power outages last for a few hours.
 Others last for days, meaning everyone in your city will scramble to the grocery store to buy food, water, batteries, and other necessities.

 You don’t want to be caught in the storm-rush, or worse — find necessary supplies gone in the middle of it.
 When you go grocery shopping now, while there’s still power on the grid, buy an extra item that could go to your power outage supplies, such as one pack of batteries or a can of food.
+Maintain those edibles that do not require refrigeration.

 If you live in an area vulnerable to hurricanes, tornadoes, and floods, you’ll find it most time-effective to buy all power outage supplies during one weekend to get it over with.